Can you Train with a Significant Other?

 What are your tips for running with a partner/spouse?

-She likes to swim, bike and run in the city of Minneapolis where she lives with her husband and two dogs.
-You’ll often find her around Lake Nokomis swimming or running with her four-legged partner Ruby.
+Jennifer likes to swim, bike and run in the city of Minneapolis where she lives with her husband and dog, Ruby.
+Her favorite running (and swimming) route is around Lake Nokomis, where you'll often spot her with her four-legged running partner.